-Homemade Ranch Dressing is all-natural, loaded with buttermilk and herbs, simple to make, and so good that you’ll never go back to store-bought again!
+Homemade Ranch Dressing is all-natural, loaded with buttermilk and fresh herbs, simple to make, and SO good that you’ll never go back to store-bought again!

 When I was a kid, my mom always made “homemade” ranch dressing using those (not homemade) Hidden Valley packets.
 In college, I was introduced to glorious Hidden Valley Ranch goodness in a bottle.
 In fact, my roommates and I always had a jumbo jug in the fridge.
-We didn’t keep it on hand for salads, mind you…instead we dipped our pizza in it. 😉
+We didn’t keep it on hand for salads, mind you…everyone back then knew it was for dipping pizza into. 😉

 How to Make Ranch Dressing